ryuk-xxiv/offensive-security-portfolio/README.md

 A successful penetration test is more than exploitation.

-It is a structured process designed to answer three questions:
+Every engagement should answer three questions:

-- What weaknesses exist?
+1. What weaknesses exist?
-- How could they realistically be exploited?
+2. How could they realistically be exploited?
-- How should the organization reduce risk?
+3. What actions will most effectively reduce organizational risk?

 Every assessment documented within this repository follows this philosophy.